 A melange of all things beautiful, Tamil Nadu is one of the most alluring parts of South India.
-Dotted with temples, blessed with natural beauty, adorned with beaches and sprinkled with rich history is Tamil Nadu, making one of the most fascinating destinations of India.
+Dotted with temples, blessed with natural beauty, adorned with beaches and sprinkled with rich history is Tamil Nadu, making it one of the most fascinating destinations of India.
 Be it a god lover, history buff, adventure enthusiast or wanderer, every traveler meets their travel need at Tamil Nadu.

 Set on the southernmost part of the Indian Peninsula, Tamil Nadu has witnessed the reign of many rulers like the Cholas, Pandyas, Cheras, Pallavas, Dutch and British through the years.
 This is why, one can witness a blend of different architectural styles and art in the state.
 Every dynasty added to the colors of Tamil Nadu.